miklevin/MikeLev.in/_posts/2024-09-23-nix-pip-install-dotenv.md

 print("Conversation ended.")
 ```

+And there you have it!
+Anything that might be **a secret** has been **externalized** to a file that is kept out of the git repo and can be used to set whatever environment variables you need.

 ## Handling User Input for Secrets (enter FastHTML)

 But we're not done.
 What if you need to obtain the client secret from the user via an input prompt?
 In a Jupyter Notebook or command-line shell, you could use the `input()` function.
 However, if you're developing a web application, you'll need a different approach.